websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configuration-framework/portlet-level-configuration.md

 In this example, the scope is set to `PORTLET_INSTANCE`.
 The interface also defines the configuration options available in the drop-down list.

-Note that this example also works with scope set at higher levels (i.e. site, instance, system scope).
-But a best practices is to mark an application as portlet scope that you intend to use with portlet preferences.
+Note that this example also works with scope set at higher levels (i.e. Site, Instance, system scope).
+A best practice is to mark an application that you intend to use with portlet preferences as portlet scope.

-To learn more about see [Creating the Configuration Interface](./setting-and-accessing-configurations.html#Creating-the-Configuration-Interface).
+To learn more, see [Creating the Configuration Interface](./setting-and-accessing-configurations.html#Creating-the-Configuration-Interface).

 ## Add the Configuration Bean Declaration

 Like `ConfigurationProvider`, `PortletDisplay` requires a configuration bean declaration file to register the configuration class.
-To learn more see (./setting-and-accessing-configurations.html#Create-a-Configuration-Bean-Declaration).
+To learn more see [configuration bean declarations](./setting-and-accessing-configurations.html#Create-a-Configuration-Bean-Declaration).

 ## Read the Configuration with PortletDisplay